softindex/datakernel/cloud-dataflow/README.md

 ## Dataflow

 Dataflow is a distributed stream-based batch processing engine for Big Data applications.
-You can write a tasks to be executed on a dataset.
-The task is then compiled into an execution graphs and passed as a JSON commands to corresponding worker servers to be executed.
+You can write tasks to be executed on a dataset.
+The task is then compiled into execution graphs and passed as JSON commands to corresponding worker servers to be executed.

 * Data graph consists of nodes that correspond to certain operations (e.g. Download, Filter, Map, Reduce, Sort, etc).